silverstripe/doc/en/10_Contributing/05_Coding_Conventions/03_CSS_Coding_Conventions.md

   (e.g. Button, Accordion).
 Presentation of these components should not rely on the markup context they're embedded in.
-- The `client/src/containers` folder should contain use-case dependent styles only (e.g. CampaignAdmin).
+- The `client/src/containers` folder should contain use-case dependent styles only (e.g. AssetAdmin).
 Styles in here should be kept at a minimum.
 - The file name of styles nested within components and containers should inherit their respective folder name for easy reference.
   For example, a `components/FormAction` component has styles named `FormAction.scss`).